opentok/opentok-network-test/README.md

 ## How does it work

 ## Android

-Please check the README inside android-sample folder
+Please check the README file inside the "android-sample" folder.

 ## iOS
 The sample apps each do the following: